Mesh89/SurVIndel/README.md

 is the simple-repeats file.
 The recommended values are 0.01 for alpha-value and 0.33 for score-cutoff.
 Larger alpha-values and lower score-cutoffs will yield more predictions, but at the expense of precision.

-## Notes

-SurVIndel is a very young software, and it has only been used by its authours on a handful of datasets.
-If you should encounter problems, please write to e0011356@u.nus.edu ; we will do our best to both improve/fix both the software and the documentation.